Dana94/2019-website/blog/2020-05-29-css-animations-part-2.md

 tags: ['coding', 'css', 'frontend']
 ---

+Continuation of [part 1](/css-animations-part-1) of CSS animation property.

-### Direction
+## Direction

-The direction the animation moves:
+The direction the animation moves.

+- `normal` (default value - moves forwards each cycle)
+- `reverse` (moves backwards each cycle, this also affects the timing-functions as they will act in reverse as well)
+- `alternate` (during each cycle, the animation reverses direction, first cycle is forwards)
-- forwards (once the animation is over, it remains where it finishes)
+- `alternate-reverse` (during each cycle, the animation reverses direction, first cycle is backwards)

-- reverse (same as forwards, only reversed)
-- alternate
-- alternate-reverse
-- normal
+[example with timing function _reversed_]

-### Fill-mode
+## Fill-mode

 Sets the animation style before and after it runs.

-I've never needed to use this setting myself.
+- `none` (default value - no styles will be applied when the animation is not running)
+- `forwards` (see description below)
+- `backwards` (same as forwards, only the first keyframe affects where the element remains after cycling through)
+- `both` (combines the forwards and backwards so the animation is affected in both directions)

+### Forwards

+The element will keep the values from the last moment of animating.

+A common example is have the element remain where it is after it's moved, not reset its location.

+This is affected the direction and iteration values.

-### Play-state
+## Play-state

-Set if the animation is running or not.

-- paused
-- running
+Set the animation to run or not.
+This can pause the element during a cycle, which will remain where it is until it is set to run again, starting from where it paused.

+- `paused` (animation is not playing)
+- `running` (animation is playing)

+[example with a button to pause/play animation]

-### Name
+## Name

 With an animation created using `keyframes`, you can use its name to set it as the element's animation.

+If you don't use a keyframe, the only other value to use is `none` to stop an aimation without affecting the other settings.

 I created an animation to gently rise and lower an element for a loading screen.